Kinovarobotics/kinova-ros/README.md

     roslaunch jaco_arm_driver jaco_arm.launch use_urdf:=true

+NOTE: The URDF model for the JACO2 arm will be available soon.

 ## Custom transform publisher (classic and default) mode
 The ``jaco_tf_updater`` begins publishing transform data as soon as it becomes available from the ``jaco_arm_driver node``.